 What is COVID-19?

 COVID-19 is a new type of virus that can cause mild to severe infections in the lungs.
 Like other viruses, it can lead to serious infections for people with weakened immune systems.
 COVID-19 may cause more severe infections than other viruses.
-We do not have a vaccine to help control its spread, but experts are working to make a vaccine.

 How Does COVID-19 Spread?